From “I don’t talk to people” to starting conversations like an offline dating pro…

 But before that could happen, we had to understand why Holly wasn’t seeing these results in her life already.

 This anxiety meant that Holly didn’t go out that often.
-And when she did, she put a lot of pressure on herself to meet someone and have it work out:
+And when she did, she put a lot of pressure on herself to meet someone and make it work out:

 “Dating was very high stakes for me.
 This had to be the time I met somebody.
 And then usually for me, once I got up the nerve to go out, if it didn’t go well, I would go back into my shell.“